 Oil Immersion Objective Lens (100x)

 The oil immersion objective lens provides the most powerful magnification, with a whopping magnification total of 1000x when combined with a 10x eyepiece.
 But the refractive index of air and your glass slide are slightly different, so a special immersion oil must be used to help bridge the gap.
 Without adding a drop of immersion oil, the oil immersion objective lens will not function correctly, the specimen will appear blurry, and you will not achieve an ideal magnification or resolution.
+Oil immersion lenses are also available from some manufacturers in lower magnifications, and provide higher resolution than their "high dry" counterparts.

 Specialty Objective Lenses (2x, 50x Oil, 60x and 100x Dry)